joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6552365/2025/08/15/edmonton-oilers-prospect-samuel-jonsson/

 **NCAA fines Michigan, suspends Sherrone Moore in sign-stealing investigation**\
-`The punishments include a significant penalty for former staffer Connor Stalions, but the Wolverines will not face a postseason ban`\
+`The punishments include a significant penalty for former staffer Connor Stalions, but the Wolverines will not face a postseason ban.`\
 https://nytimes.com/athletic/6554669/2025/08/15/connor-stalions-sign-stealing-saga-resolution/

 **$5,000-Per-Plate Dinner Tests Museum Ban on Political Fund-Raisers**\